-The Gmail Trash is not a safe place to keep emails (“just in case”).
-Find out below how long Gmail will keep emails in the Trash and Spam labels before it deletes them forever.
+Is the Gmail Trash is a safe place to keep messages (“just in case”)?
+Find out here how long Gmail keeps emails (in your Inbox, Archive and in the Trash and Spam labels) before it deletes them forever.

 First, Grounds for Shedding Skin